Dasharo/twpm-docs/docs/tutorials/tutorial_start_EOS-S3_HW.md

 These two examples are located here: [qorc_helloworldm4fpga][example-helloworldm4fpga] and [qorc_helloworldm4fpgaheader][example-helloworldm4fpga_header].
 These two examples are similar, in system behaviour (blinking red LED).
-The difference between those two projects is the dynamic loading bitstream to FPGA (`qorc_helloworldm4fpgaheader`).
+The difference between those two projects is the dynamically loading bitstream to FPGA (`qorc_helloworldm4fpgaheader`).

 There are 3 significant differences between those two: